tetrix450/asmtris/README.md

 # asmtris
-Basic and crude implementation of tetris for DOS using 100% x86 assembly code.
+Basic and crude x86 assembly implementation of tetris for DOS.

+# Known problems
 Comments in code and procedure names are in spanish, and they were meant to be seen only by me at first, so I will look forward to make this code more universal and more understandable in the near future.
-Currently the game only counts the number of completed lines, there is no scoring system besides that and the color of the moving pieces are hardcoded to red.
+Currently the game only counts the number of completed lines, so there is no scoring system besides that and the color of the moving pieces are hardcoded to red.
 Placed pieces are blue.

 # Controls
 You can use the left and right arrow keys to move the pieces and "Z" and "X" to rotate them clockwise or counter-clockwise.